 This bill would require the Medical Board of California and the Board of Registered Nursing certain healing arts boards to add and label as "mandatory" specified fields on an application for initial licensure or a renewal form for applicants applying to those boards collect specified information from their licensees and would require those boards and the Department of Consumer Affairs to, as much as practicable, work with OSHPD to transfer that data to the Health Care Workforce Clearinghouse.
-The bill would further require the department OSHPD, in consultation with the division and the clearing house department to

-Clearinghouse.
 The bill would further require the department OSHPD, in consultation with the division and the clearinghouse department, to select a database and to also add-some of the collected data-collected in these applications and renewal forms to the database and to submit the data to the clearinghouse annually on or before January 1.
 The bill would require the clearinghouse to prepare a written report relating to the data and to submit the report annually to the Legislature no later than March 1, commencing March 1, 2012.